 Since 2001, Dexis has provided innovative management solutions for a secure and prosperous world.
 In the last three years alone, Dexis has worked in 90 countries supporting critical missions of agencies in the global development and security assistance space.
 With triple digit growth in recent years, Dexis was ranked in the top 10 consulting firms by funding at the US Agency for International Development in FY16 and FY17.
 Dexis was also among the highest rated employers on Glassdoor, where many of its 250-plus employees cited a people-centered leadership and culture as the main drivers to its success.

 Dexis is seeking an experienced Special Assistant/Program Specialist to provide support services to the United States Agency for International Development (USAID), Office of Afghanistan and Pakistan Affairs' Assistant Administrator.
 The Assistant Administrator (AA) of the Office of Afghanistan and Pakistan Affairs (OAPA) is responsible for providing strategic leadership, policy guidance, and overall oversight of the U.S. Government’s (USG) programs in OAPA.
 The Special Assistant/Program Specialist plays a key role in supporting the AA achieve his/her objectives by ensuring: the most effective use of the AA’s time and attention; that the OAPA Bureau responds effectively and in a timely manner to taskers from the Administrator, the National Security Council, the State Department and other USG agencies, and the Congress; and that communications and messaging within and outside the Bureau effectively convey and incorporate the AA’s, the Administrator’s, and the Administration’s goals and policies.
 The work location for this position will be in Washington, DC.
-This is a full-time position, and the start date is immediate.
+This is a full-time position, and the start date is in early 2019.

 Ensures Effective Use of the Assistant Administrator’s time 35%